Two small planes collided over Colorado and both landed safely, one after deploying a parachute

 A tweet from the National Transportation Safety Board said the incident happened as the planes were landing.
 The agency is sending a team of investigators.

 The debris field stretched "pretty far," Bartmann said.
-He said if people find plane parts in the park, they should not touch them and call the sheriff's office.
+He said if people find plane parts in the park, they should not touch them, and instead call the sheriff's office.